|This content applies solely to Appian RPA, which must be purchased separately from the Appian base platform.|

 Looking to speed up workflow design?
 Create workflow sections using the task recorder.

 To configure a robotic process workflow:

 When you add an action to the workflow, the configuration options appear in the Configuration Pane within the designer.
 The configuration options vary based on the action you're adding.

-See the RPA module documentation for details on each action's configuration options:
+See the action documentation for details on each action's configuration options:

 pv!and concatenate variables as needed.

 is stored as) or add the value as a multiple-value variable (

 You can use robotic process variables to pass data between workflow actions and other design objects like process models and interfaces.
 The new robotic process designer includes an improved variable grid that should look familiar if you've worked with rule inputs in the Expression Editor or Interface Designer.
 All of your process variables are neatly located in the VARIABLES section of the designer.